peteroupc/html3dutil/doc/H3DU.Math.md

 The interpolated quaternion,
 which will be a unit vector.
 (Type: Array.&lt;Number>)

+ <a name='H3DU.Math.quatNorm'></a>
+### (static) H3DU.Math.quatNorm(quat)

+Converts a quaternion to a <a href="tutorial-glmath.md">unit vector</a>; returns a new quaternion.
+When a quaternion is normalized, the distance from the origin to that quaternion becomes 1 (unless all its components are 0).
+A quaternion is normalized by dividing each of its components by its <a href="H3DU.Math.md#H3DU.Math.quatLength">length</a>.

+("Norm", as used in this method's name, means "normalize"; this is not to be confused with a vector's "norm", another name for its length.)

+#### Parameters

+* `quat` (Type: Array.&lt;Number>)<br>
+    A quaternion, containing four elements.

+#### Return Value

+The normalized quaternion.
+Note that due to rounding error, the vector's length might not be exactly equal to 1, and that the vector will remain unchanged if its length is 0 or extremely close to 0.
+(Type: Array.&lt;Number>)

+#### See Also

+<a href="H3DU.Math.md#H3DU.Math.vec4norm">H3DU.Math.vec4norm</a>

+ <a name='H3DU.Math.quatNormInPlace'></a>
+### (static) H3DU.Math.quatNormInPlace(quat)

+Converts a quaternion to a <a href="tutorial-glmath.md">unit vector</a>.
+When a quaternion is normalized, it describes the same rotation but the distance from the origin to that quaternion becomes 1 (unless all its components are 0).
+A quaternion is normalized by dividing each of its components by its <a href="H3DU.Math.md#H3DU.Math.quatLength">length</a>.

+("Norm", as used in this method's name, means "normalize"; this is not to be confused with a vector's "norm", another name for its length.)

+#### Parameters

+* `quat` (Type: Array.&lt;Number>)<br>
+    A quaternion, containing four elements.

+#### Return Value

+The parameter "quat".
+Note that due to rounding error, the vector's length might not be exactly equal to 1, and that the vector will remain unchanged if its length is 0 or extremely close to 0.
+(Type: Array.&lt;Number>)

+#### See Also

+<a href="H3DU.Math.md#H3DU.Math.vec4normInPlace">H3DU.Math.vec4normInPlace</a>

  <a name='H3DU.Math.quatRotate'></a>
 ### (static) H3DU.Math.quatRotate(quat, angle, v, vy, vz)